Xib3rR4dAr/shortest-php-webshell/README.md

-# shortest-php-webshell
+# Shortest PHP Webshell(s)
-Shortest PHP Webshell
+Different shells for different scenarios

 For Educational pruposes only!